romanchaa997/Audityzer/docs-site/docs/intro.md

 sidebar_position: 1
 ---

-# Introduction to Web3FuzzForge
+# Introduction to Audityzer

-Welcome to Web3FuzzForge, your comprehensive toolkit for testing, securing, and validating Web3 applications.
+Welcome to Audityzer, your comprehensive toolkit for testing, securing, and validating Web3 applications.
 This documentation will help you get started with our powerful security testing tools.

-## What is Web3FuzzForge?
+## What is Audityzer?

-Web3FuzzForge is an end-to-end security testing platform for Web3 applications that provides:
+Audityzer is an end-to-end security testing platform for Web3 applications that provides:

 - **Automated Security Testing**: Generate and run security tests for web3 applications
 - **Protocol-Specific Testing**: Specialized testing for different blockchain protocols